rmetcalf9/quasar_google_sheet_datasource_sample/GITHUBDEPLOYMENT.md

  - Scroll down to github pages
  - Select master branch /docs folder and press save
  - If you scroll down again after the save you will see a message "Your site is ready to be published at URL - keep a note of this URL.
+ - You should also edit README.md and change the link so it points to the correct github pages

 TODO - add url to google api